-Diversity in TITAN Group in 2017

-Employment 12% women in employment

-10% women from the local communities

-New hires 17.5% women

-20% over 50 years of age

-28.5% under 30 years of age

-Management 16% women in total Management

-17% women in Senior Management

-Training 26% trained women over 50 years of age

-15% training man-hours to women

-37 average training man-hours per female

-employee

-Note: Total manage ment equals Managers and Senior Managers
+Diversity in TITAN Group in 2017 Employment 12% women in employment 10% women from the local communities New hires 17.5% women 20% over 50 years of age 28.5% under 30 years of age Management 16% women in total Management 17% women in Senior Management Training 26% trained women over 50 years of age 15% training man-hours to women 37 average training man-hours per female employee 15% training man-hours to women 37 average training man-hours per female

 Labor rights are also a material issue for all employees, regulators and communities.
 TITAN Group policies aim to ensure the freedom of association of employees.
 The Group's induction training program raises awareness of this issue.
-Employee unions participate in bilateral meetings with the management on a yearly basis, as well as in stakeholder dialogue that addresses important issues within the framework of sustainable development.
+Employee unions participate in bilateral meetings with management on a yearly basis, as well as in stakeholder dialogue that addresses important issues within the framework of sustainable development.
 In cases of operations such as Adocim cement plant in Turkey, where there is no local union, TITAN ensures that the national legislation and collective bargaining agreements are implemented.
 In 2017, the percentage of unionized employees in the Group decreased by 7%.
 This was due to the reduction of mostly unionized employees in Egypt.